CHAPTER 4: OUR CHANGING BIOSPHERE: PLANTS AND ANIMALS

-The spring is coming earlier each year, but not early enough for the bees, which are emerging even earlier than the flowering plants.
+Spring is coming earlier each year.
+This is causing problems for the bees, which are emerging even earlier than the flowering plants.
 This means that bees are ready to pollinate, but there are no flowering plants available.
-Every year, bees have the important job of pollinating crops that people all over the world depend on, such as apples, carrots, berries, cabbages, cucumbers, almonds and pears.
+Every year, bees have the important job of pollinating crops that people all over the world depend on, including apples, carrots, berries, cabbages, cucumbers, almonds and pears.
 All of these crops are worth billions of dollars each year, and the food goes straight to our markets and homes.
 Humans depend on this symbiotic relationship between bees and flowers because we like to smell the flowers, and most important, eat the food that comes from the bees’ work.

 Sea ice loss and polar bears

 Some species are moving, but others are just disappearing.
 Polar sea ice is declining each year with the increasing temperatures.
 This is having a major impact on polar bears.
 Polar bears are some of the most beautiful animals, and the biggest!
 They are the largest carnivores on land.
 Living up in the Arctic, they make long migrations across the polar region in pursuit of food.
 For hunting, polar bears rely on thick ice near the shore as a platform.
 They often venture out onto sea ice, and it must be abundant and thick enough to support the travel of the polar bear.